-The MaineHealth Strategic Plan 2020-2022 sets our course over the next three years and articulates a shared mission and vision, as the system and its local health systems work together toward common goals.
-It explains our organization’s strategic priorities and offers direction for on-going planning, helping to guide critical decisions regarding resource allocation, including both capital and human resources, as well as how we navigate the opportunities and challenges ahead.
+MaineHealth 2020-2022 Strategic Plan sets forth, at a high level, our course over the next three years and articulates a shared mission and vision, as the MaineHealth system and its local health systems work together toward common goals.

 These four strategic priorities form the foundation for our efforts over the next three years and determine the system’s strategic direction.